SvenGDK/XboxMediaUSB/README.md

 This tool is a simple Windows GUI for @Gamr13 USB script.

-It runs on Win98 with .NET Framework 2 installed up to Windows 11.
+It runs on Windows 98 with .NET Framework 2 installed up to Windows 11.

-Version 1 comes with 2 options:
+### Version 1 comes with 2 options:
-1. Format external USB drive to NTFS and set permissions for ALL APPLICATION PACKAGES.
+#### 1. Format external USB drive to NTFS and set permissions for ALL APPLICATION PACKAGES.

-* Optional: Creates default Games and RetroArch folders with the structure listed below.
+###### Optional: Creates default Games and RetroArch folders with the structure listed below.
 ```
 Games
 Games\Amstrad - GX4000